As he's an elfin grey,

 For nae lord that ye hae."

-In a nutshell: Headstrong young Janet hears that the mysterious Tam Lin has forbidden all maidens to go to the wood called Carterhaugh (a real place; it's near Selkirk), on pain of... how shall we put this... no longer being maidens.
+In a nutshell: Janet, a headstrong young woman, learns that the mysterious Tam Lin has forbidden all maidens to go to the wood called Carterhaugh (a real place; it's near Selkirk), on pain of... how shall we put this... no longer being maidens.
 So she declares that she will go to Carterhaugh, but she has no sooner picked a rosenote than Tam Lin himself shows up...note

-Some time later, a knight at Janet's father's court remarks that Janet looks knocked up.
-Janet agrees, but says the baby's father is not any of the men at her father's court.
-She returns to Carterhaugh and speaks to Tam Lin.
+Sometime later, a knight at Janet's father's court remarks that Janet looks knocked up.note Janet agrees, but states that the baby's father is not any of the men at her father's court.
+Then she returns to Carterhaugh and speaks to Tam Lin.

 Joseph Jacobs rewrote the ballad into a prose fairy tale, "Tamlane", published in his 1894 More English Fairy Tales.
-In "Tamlane", Burd Janet and Tamlane are lovers and engaged to begin with, but Tamlane disappears mysteriously (i.e. is kidnapped by the elves) before the wedding (thus getting rid of the whole knocking-up business
+In "Tamlane", Burd Janet and Tamlane are lovers and engaged to begin with, but Tamlane disappears mysteriously (i.e. is kidnapped by the elves) before the wedding (thus getting rid of the whole knocking-up business).

 The song or songs inspired by it have been recorded by numerous artists, including Fairport Convention, Steeleye Span, Current 93, and The Decemberists (the latter a loose adaptation of it as The Hazards of Love with a Downer Ending).

 Tropes featured in the ballad: